 The Van Wert County Health Department is pleased to be taking part in the

 Region 5 Infertility Prevention Project by offering a weekly STD clinic to the public.

-at the Van Wert County Health Department has reopened.
+The Van Wert County Health Department STD Grant only covers people

 How do I know if I have an STD?